flaviocopes/svelte-handbook/content/Introduction to Svelte.md

 And make sure it's the latest version ([how to update Node.js](https://flaviocopes.com/how-to-update-node/)).

 Node installs the [`npx`](https://flaviocopes.com/npx/) command, which is a handy way to run Node commands.
-In particular we're going to run this:
+In particular, we're going to run this:

 ```sh
 npx degit sveltejs/template firstapp
 ```

 This will download and run the [degit command](https://github.com/Rich-Harris/degit), which in turn downloads the latest code of the Svelte project template living at [https://github.com/sveltejs/template](https://github.com/sveltejs/template), into a newly created `firstapp` folder.
 Make sure that [git is installed](https://git-scm.com/download) on your machine and added to the PATH variable, otherwise the degit command won't work.
-In case, things are still not working out for you, you can alternatively 'Clone or download' the template project and afterwards delete the hidden `.git` folder, which is basically the same what the `degit` command does (only difference is that the folder is called `template` instead of `firstapp`).
+In case, things are still not working out for you, you can alternatively 'Clone or download' the template project and then delete the hidden `.git` folder, which is basically the same what the `degit` command does (only difference is that the folder is called `template` instead of `firstapp`).

 Now go into that `firstapp` folder and run `npm install` to download the additional dependencies of the template.
 At the time of writing, those are the dependencies of that project template: